-- 4.5.1 Subject teachers will support the school's approach to careers education and guidance. - 4.5.2 The curriculum will offer excellent opportunities for developing the knowledge and skills that employers need and subject teachers will be powerful role models to attract pupils towards their subject and the careers that flow from it. - 4.5.3 The school will ask all teachers to support the career development of young people in their tutorial role and through their subject teaching. - 4.5.4 The school will deliver careers, employability, and enterprise lessons through the curriculum as part of their commitment to Personal, Social, Health and Economic (PSHE) education. - 4.5.5 The school will work towards weaving careers education and guidance in to subjects across the curriculum, including PSHE. - 4.5.6 The school will ensure that: Pupils understand that good maths skills are a necessary element of citizenship, and that studying maths and science can lead to a wide range of career choices. - By the age of 14, every pupil is exposed to the world of work.
-This will include meeting a range of professionals from occupations which require maths and science qualifications, as well as highlighting the importance of maths to all jobs. - The meetings with professionals will emphasise the opportunities created for young people who choose maths and science subjects at school and college.
-The school is aware of the need to do this for girls, in particular, who are statistically much more likely than boys to lack confidence in their own ability in maths and science and be put off studying those subjects at an early age. - 4.5.7 The school will ensure that pupils study the core academic subjects at GCSE English, maths, science, history or geography and a language/computer science the English Baccalaureate (EBacc).
-The school will support pupils to understand that these are the subjects which provide a sound basis for a variety of careers beyond the age of 16 and can also enrich pupils' studies and give them a broad general knowledge that will enable them to participate in and contribute to society.
+5.7.1 Subject teachers will support the school's approach to careers education and guidance.

-4.5.8 The school will make clear to pupils that if they do not achieve a grade 4 or better in GCSE maths and English by the end of key stage 4, they will be required to continue working towards this aim as part of their 16-19 study programme.
+- 5.7.2 The curriculum will offer excellent opportunities for developing the knowledge and skills that employers need and subject teachers will be powerful role models to attract pupils towards their subject and the careers that flow from it. - 5.7.3 The school will ask all teachers to support the career development of young people in their tutorial role and through their subject teaching. - 5.7.4 The school will deliver careers, employability, and enterprise lessons through the curriculum as part of their commitment to Personal, Social, Health and Economic (PSHE) education. - 5.7.5 The school will work towards weaving careers education and guidance in to subjects across the curriculum, including PSHE. - 5.7.6 The school will ensure that: - Pupils understand that good maths skills are a necessary element of citizenship, and that studying maths and science can lead to a wide range of career choices - By the age of 14, every pupil is exposed to the world of work.
+This will include meeting a range of professionals from occupations which require maths and science qualifications, as well as highlighting the importance of maths to all jobs - The meetings with professionals will emphasise the opportunities created for young people who choose maths and science subjects at school and college.
+The school is aware of the need to do this for girls, in particular, who are statistically much more likely than boys to lack confidence in their own ability in maths and science and be put off studying those subjects at an early age - 5.7.7 The school will ensure that pupils study the core academic subjects at GCSE English, maths, science, RE, history or geography, RE.
+The school will support pupils to understand that these are the subjects which provide a sound basis for a variety of careers beyond the age of 16 and can also enrich pupils' studies and give them a broad general knowledge that will enable them to participate in and contribute to society. - 5.7.8 The school will make clear to pupils that if they do not achieve a grade 4 or better in GCSE maths and English by the end of key stage 4, they will be required to continue working towards this aim as part of their 16-19 study programme.
 For some pupils this can mean taking steppingstone qualifications to support them as they work towards a GCSE.
 There are exemptions for some students with Education, Health and Care plans who may not be able to take any of these qualifications, although all students must continue to study maths and English at an appropriate level.
 This is because of the vital importance and powerful labour market value of securing a good standard in maths and English.

-4.6 Benchmark 5: Encounters with employers and employees
+5.8 Benchmark 5: Encounters with employers and employees